What Are The Income Requirements For Federal Student Loans?

 Pell Grants are need-based federal grants provided to undergraduate students to help cover education expenses.
 The amount of the grant is determined by your EFC, cost of attendance, enrollment status, and whether you attend school for a full academic year.

-See also What Are The Benefits Of Student Loans?
+See also What Are Student Loans?

 Federal Work-Study Program